BomberFish/WDBDDISSH/README.md

 - `./gencert.sh`, or just use the existing certs
 - `sudo ./patchddi.sh`
 - Open `cert.pem` on your device
-- Settings -> General -> VPN & Device Management -> Worth Doing Badly DDI -> Install
+- Settings -> General -> VPN & Device Management -> AbsoluteSolver DDI -> Install

   ** WARNING **: adding a certificate SEVERELY reduces your device's security.
 (The certificate has an expiry date of 2014 to match Apple's, so I don't think this can be used to sniff network traffic, but I'm not completely sure.)
 Remove this cert IMMEDIATELY after mounting, or (better) generate your own cert.pem